Lotfullah21/react/02-hooks/03-form/README.md

 - we can manipulate list objects using map method, it will take an array as input and will apply some transformation on each element.
 - the return list will be the same length as original array.

+## DOM

+A tree like structure that represents HTML documents, it uses nodes to describe each part of the document